 Billing will be through PayPal or by check or money order.

-Most recently, five of Diane's dolls were on Exhibit in Montana and South Dakota Summer 2014.
-Two of her dolls are now on Exhibit at the May Gallery at the University of San Diego for their Horse in American Indian Culture Exhibit through May 2015.
-Several of Diane's dolls will be in an Native American Artist's Showcase this summer 2015 at the Ottawa Cultural Center in Kansas.
+Most recently, five of Diane's dolls were on exhibit in Montana and South Dakota Summer 2014.
+Two of her dolls were on Exhibit at the May Gallery at the University of San Diego for their Horse in American Indian Culture Exhibit through May 2015.
+Several of Diane's dolls were exhibited and sold in an Native American Artist's Showcase this summer 2015 at the Ottawa Cultural Center in Kansas.
 Diane continues to exhibit and provide quality dolls for museums and private collections.
 Summer 2014, five of Diane's dolls were on exhibit in Montana and South Dakota museums.

 Enrolled member of the Oglala Sioux Tribe of Pine Ridge, South Dakota, Lakota Doll Artist Diane Tells His Name (Oglala) has been crafting dolls, stitching beadwork and making sketches and other art since childhood.
 Some of the dolls she creates has a story included.
 Each has a personality of its own.

 Having gone back to college at age 45, she completed her education and worked for many years as the Artifact Collection Manager and Tribal Research Librarian for a Tribal Museum in San Diego.
 Exposure to the history and beauty of the items in the museum rekindled her interest in creating her own art.

 One of Diane's earliest creations, Fur Trader's Granddaughter has been accepted for accession into the National Museum of the American Indian Museum (Smithsonian)Washington, DC. and she will be working with the collections department to accession another in the future.
 She also has dolls in collections at museums and for sale in museums and galleries with collectable art.
 Private doll collectors and other Native American Artists own and collect Diane's handmade Indian dolls.